apache/druid/docs/content/configuration/index.md

 ###### Fill Capacity With Tier Spec

 This strategy is a variant of `Fill Capacity`, which support `workerTierSpec` field rather than `affinityConfig`.
 The usage is the same with _equalDistributionWithTierSpec_ strategy.
+This strategy can't work with `AutoScaler` since the behavior is undefined.

 |Property|Description|Default|
 |--------|-----------|-------|